-At children and families who are offered a targeted early help or statutory social work service will have an assessment undertaken to help better understand what is going well for them, what may be wonying and what actions need to be taken to address the workes about the child.
+All children and families who are offered a targeted early help or statutory social work service will have an assessment undertaken to help better understand what is going well for them, what may be worrying and what actions need to be taken to address the worries about the child.

-Each assessment will be recorded and a copy shared with the child's parentalcarers.
+Each assessment will be recorded and a copy shared with the child's parents/carers.
 An assessment is a holistic analysis of the family's history, relationships, concerns and risks, strengths and supports, environment, parenting capacity and individual children's behaviors and needs.
 The purpose of an assessment (whether at Level 2, 3 or 4) is:

-To explore, with the child and family, their situation and support needs: To gather important information about a child and family: To analyse there needs and/or the nature and tiwe of need. harm or risk being suffered by the child; To agree a multi-agency plan of support to address those needs in order to improve the child's outcor
+- To explore, with the child and family, their situation and support needs; To gather important information about a child and family; - To analyse these needs and/or the nature and level of need, harm or risk being suffered by the child; - To agree a multi-agency plan of support to address those needs in order to improve the child's outcomes